 We got to visit Zaragoza in Spain during August on our way to join our canal barge cruise in the south of France.
 At first, we just thought of it as a stopover, but we decided that it is well worth spending more time.

 Zaragoza is the fifth largest city in Spain.
 It’s located on the Ebro River in the northeast of Spain, roughly halfway between the cities of Madrid and Barcelona and is the capital of the Aragon region.

 A Brief Guide About What To See And Do In Zaragoza

 Whenever we visit a city, we just love to head to the historic heart and explore from there.
 Nothing is more delightful than strolling through the narrow streets, admiring the old buildings, and people watching from one of the cafes on the main square near the Zaragoza tourism office.

 One of Zaragoza’s most famous buildings is Nuestra Señora del Pilar or the Basilica of Our Lady of the Pilar.
 It’s a renowned pilgrim spot for Christians.
-Legend says that St James saw a vision of the Virgin Mary here in 40 AD, and was told by her to build a church in that spot by the Ebro River, in her honour.
+Legend says that St James saw a vision of the Virgin Mary here in 40 AD, and was told by her to build a church in that spot by Zaragogas River, in her honour.
 Since then pilgrims come from all over the world have come to Zaragoza to kiss the Pilar.
 It’s possible, although we didn’t, to go up to the top of the Basilica’s tower for a great view of the city.
 To climb the tower, there’s an entrance fee of €3 per person.
 It’s free for children under the age of 9.

 Apparently, if you travel to Zaragoza during the second week of October, there’s a fun festival dedicated to Our Lady of the Pillar.
 Maybe worth checking out!